 Just as the College requires students to focus in a major, they must also demonstrate engagement with a range of other subjects and field.
 Therefore, a student must earn 9.00 or more units outside the major department; or, if there is more than one discipline in the department, the student must earn 7.00 or more units outside the major department as well as 9.00 or more units outside the major discipline.
 (A discipline is a traditional area of academic study.)

-In fulfilling this requirement, students should pay careful attention to the relationships among disciplines, departments, and divisions.
+In fulfilling this requirement, students should pay careful attention to the relationships among disciplines, departments, interdisciplinary programs, and divisions.
 For example, 0.50 unit in MUSC (music) and 0.50 unit in ARTS (studio art) will not together satisfy a distribution requirement, because these two disciplines, though in the same division, are in separate departments.
 The charts summarize the distinctions among disciplines, departments, and divisions.

 Students may earn 1.00 unit in a division by combining a course from an interdisciplinary program with an appropriate departmental course—but only if the interdisciplinary course is "cross-listed" in a department in this catalog.
 For example, ENVS 112, Introduction to Environmental Studies, is listed not only in the environmental studies section of the catalog but also in the biology section; thus, ENVS 112 may be paired with any 0.5 unit biology course to satisfy the natural-science requirement.
 In cases where all of the courses in an interdisciplinary major or program fall clearly within a single division (Neuroscience within the science division, Women's and Gender Studies within the social sciences division) 1.00 unit of course credit within that interdisciplinary program may be used to satisfy the divisional requirement.
 For specific interdisciplinary courses that count toward the fulfillment of diversification requirements, please refer to the Registrar's Office web page.

-Courses taken to satisfy the quantitative reasoning requirement or the second language requirement may be counted toward the satisfaction of the appropriate diversification requirement.
+Courses taken to satisfy the quantitative reasoning requirement or the second language requirement (see these requirements described below) may count toward the satisfaction of the appropriate diversification requirement.
 Courses that count toward the completion of one diversification requirement may not be counted toward a second diversification requirement.

 Advanced Placement courses will not satisfy this requirement.